Hello dear friends!

 So right now, visualize what you have on your to-do list tomorrow and what your day would look and feel like if you accomplished every single one of those things.
 Now, I want you to drop the expectations and imagine your day unfolding with you having nothing to change about yourself and nothing to prove to the world.
 Can you feel the relaxed spaciousness?
 It feels pretty good, doesn't it?

-Perhaps it’s time for all of us to free ourselves from the shackles of health-focused perfectionism and feel what it’s like to roam wild and free, knowing that we are flawed and awesome?
+Perhaps it’s time for all of us to free ourselves from the shackles of health and spirituality-focused perfectionism and feel what it’s like to roam wild and free, knowing that we are “flawesome” (aka. flawed and awesome) just as we are.

 And as always…